timescale/docs/timescaledb/how-to-guides/hyperfunctions/troubleshoot-hyperfunctions.md

 # Troubleshooting hyperfunctions and TimescaleDB Toolkit
-Learn how to troubleshoot errors with hyperfunctions and TimescaleDB Toolkit.
+This section contains some ideas for troubleshooting common problems experienced with hyperfunctions and TimescaleDB Toolkit.

 ## Common errors
 Find solutions for common errors.